The Tin Tuna Index

 Methodology (how the index is computed)

-Metric = minutes of legal minimum-wage labor required to purchase one ~170-gram tin of tuna.
+Metric: minutes of legal minimum-wage labor required to purchase one ~170-gram tin of tuna.

-Steps: (1) Statutory minimum wage/hour; (2) Cheapest widely available retail price for a ~170g tin; (3) Convert to minutes: (Price / Wage_per_hour) × 60
+Steps: (1) Statutory minimum wage/hour; (2) Cheapest widely available retail price for a ~170g tin; (3) Convert to minutes: (Price / Wage_per_hour) × 60; (4) Use latest available month; (5) If pack size ≠170g, scale proportionally; (6) Flag if price was promotional.

 Notes: Regional wage boards or province/state wages are labeled when relevant.